cxalem/tx-indexer/README.md

 > **Note:** This project is currently under active development.

-A modular Solana transaction indexer and classifier built for tracking, analyzing, and categorizing blockchain transactions with personal finance-like semantics.

-## Overview

 TX Indexer fetches transactions from Solana wallets, detects the protocols involved (Jupiter, Raydium, Orca, etc.), and provides a foundation for categorizing transactions similar to traditional financial tracking apps.
 The project is designed to transform raw blockchain data into meaningful financial insights.

 ## Features